paradoxdjell/paradoxdjell.github.com/_posts/2015-06-16-Biased-The-Samsung-Galaxy-S6-S6-Edge.md

 tag: biased
 pin: true
 image: http://saky.in/images/samsung-galaxy-s6-and-s6-edge.jpg
 excerpt: The third instalment of Biased is here, this time taking a look at the Samsung Galaxy S6 and S6 Edge.
-We have <a href="https://plus.google.com/104057523459738590274" target="_blank">+Dan Kinem</a> providing the positively biased article and once again, we have <a href="http://google.com/+JazliAziz" target="_blank">+Jazli Aziz</a> providing the negatively biased article!
+We have Dan Kinem providing the positively biased article and once again, we have Jazli Aziz providing the negatively biased article!
 ---

 The third instalment of Biased is here, this time taking a look at the Samsung Galaxy S6 and S6 Edge.
 We have <a href="https://plus.google.com/104057523459738590274" target="_blank">+Dan Kinem</a> providing the positively biased article and once again, we have <a href="http://google.com/+JazliAziz" target="_blank">+Jazli Aziz</a> providing the negatively biased article!